 Another way to look at this; Bateman himself is always competing for the attention of his peers.

-Several times he is referenced, by background characters, with the wrong name as they appear to see him, as his group sees others.
-A total non-entity.
-This is used to play-up Bateman’s isolation and his constant struggle for admiration.
+There are several references to background characters, with the wrong name, as they appear to see him, as his group sees others — a total non-entity.
+Used to play-up Bateman’s isolation this is his constant struggle for admiration.

 Violence and Sexual Gratification

 Explicit pornographic content and a wildly violent narrative can stun most readers into submission.
 There are more than several moments in this book when it’s easy to give in, to succumb to the graphic nature of Patrick Bateman.